 - for fees less than \$20, requests for a fee waive can be made to library staff stating the circumstances to be considered.
-A fee waive granted in this circumstance may be applied immediately - for fees greater than \$20, requests for a fee waive should be made in writing, stating the exceptional circumstances, to the Co-ordinator, Customer Experience, Library - fees accrued due to Library error are waived.
+A fee waive granted in this circumstance may be applied immediately - for fees greater than \$20, requests for a fee waive should be made in writing, stating the exceptional circumstances, to the Coordinator Libraries - fees accrued due to library error are waived.

 Staff make a notation against the member's details in the Library Management System regarding the reason for the waiving of the fee.
-A report is reviewed weekly by the Co-ordinator or Manager and presented to internal audit as requested.
+A report is reviewed weekly by the Coordinator or Manager and presented to internal audit as requested.